St Andrew's Church of England High School: 21st century

 The school achieved specialist status for Music in 2006, However the Specialist Schools Programme was dismantled in 2010.

+The school established a sixth form for the first time, opening in 2013.
+However, disappointing results left the sixth form enrolment so low that in 2015 the decision was takn to close it.

-In the 2010s the enrollment at the school fell below the published level of 695, with the school no longer offering places to years 7–9.
+The overall enrolment at the school then fell below the published level of 695, with the school no longer offering places to years 7–9.
 This impacted on funding and recruitment.
 Authorities had been looking at the possibility of merger and considering the closure of the school in August 2020.

 Headteacher Kerry Target joined the school in September 2015 and then in 2019 OFSTED reported the school's effectiveness was inadequate.
 A previous OFSTED report had cited the effective measures that the school has in place to support teaching and learning and continue to raise outcomes.
 In July 2018 mere weeks before the end of term, it was announced that all year 8 and 9 students at St Andrew's would need to find new school places for September and that no new Year 7 students would be admitted.
 Jonathan Harris, formerly Headteacher at an underperforming secondary school in North Lincolnshire, Thomas Middlecott Academy, took the helm to close the school.
 As of the start of the 2019–2020 school year, there were 241 students enrolled in the school.
 The school closed at the end of the Summer term 2020.

 As of September 2020, the St. Andrews site is serving as the temporary site of Coombe Wood School.